dwyatte/okscientist/README.md

 cd ..

 3.)
 Install Xpdf/pdftotext.
-If you are using Mac OS, we have included a binary in the bin directory.
-If the binary is included somewhere else, make sure it is on your path.
+If you are using Mac OS, we have included a binary in the bin directory that will automatically get added to your path.
+If the binary is included somewhere nonstandard, make sure to manually add it to your path.

 Usage:
 ----